RayXu14/binance-stablecoin-arbitrage/README.md

 ## Logging

-- Logs are automatically saved in the `logs` directory with timestamps.
+- Program logs are automatically saved in the `logs` directory with timestamps for debugging.
 - Asset changing records are saved in `records.csv`.

 ## Security Notes

 - Never commit your API credentials to version control
 - We **assume the commission fee rate is 0.00%**.
-This is TRUE for Binance USDCUSDT & FDUSDUSDT spot trading pairs, but if not, you should be aware of it.
+This is TRUE for Binance spot trading pairs among USDT, USDC & FDUSD, but if not, you should be aware of it.
 You should be responsible for your own investment.
 - Generally, if you do not put much much money (orders will not be partially filled frequently) in one bot, it requests Binance API 1 times per second when not placing a new order and 2 times in a second when placing a new order,  much less than [the hard limit of Binance API](https://www.binance.com/en/support/faq/frequently-asked-questions-on-api-360004492232) (although there are also some other ambiguous limits like ML limits).

 ## Disclaimer